 Not sure what your walls can handle?
 Our guide on TV mounting tools for NYC apartments covers what you're dealing with behind those plaster walls.

-If you want to get it right without the guesswork, that's literally what we do.
-We show up, assess your space, and mount your TV at the exact right height for your setup.
-No YouTube tutorials required.
+Try our TV mounting height calculator to find your ideal height in seconds.
+Or if you want to skip the math entirely, that's literally what we do — we show up, assess your space, and mount your TV at the exact right height for your setup.
 Book your install today — it takes about 2 minutes.